Alex Hales: County cricket

+The Hundred

+Hales was allocated to the Trent Rockets as a 'local icon' at the inauguration of The Hundred in October 2019.
+After the first season was postponed due to Covid-19, he was retained for the 2021 season.
+He featured for the Trent Rockets in the first four seasons, but opted out of involvement in 2025 due to changes with England and Wales Cricket Board (ECB) regulations which would restrict him playing in overseas T20 competitions during the English summer.

 England

 Hales represented England U19s in the summer of 2008 in a series of youth Test matches and ODIs against a touring New Zealand U19's, enjoying a successful time averaging 50 in the Tests and over 30 in the ODIs, including 3 half centuries.
 After just one season on the county circuit he was named in an England Performance Programme squad in the 09/10 winter.
 In the 2011 summer he was selected for the England Lions against Sri Lanka and was chosen for all the matches.

 2011–2012 India, West Indies and World T20

 Following an impressive year in domestic Twenty20, he was selected for the senior England squad to play India.
 He scored a two-ball duck on debut, however in the following series against the West Indies, he scored an unbeaten 62 in a 128-run stand with Craig Kieswetter as England won by 10 wickets.
 Hales kept his place in the side for the T20 match against India, but only scored 11 runs off 19 balls.

 On 24 June 2012, England achieved their highest successful chase in Twenty20 internationals.
 Hales was man of the match, after scoring 99 before losing his wicket to a yorker bowled by Rampaul with the game almost won.
 Hales played in both games against South Africa, making scores of 11 in both innings, although he remained unbeaten in the second as the match was rained off.
-Alex Hales is the only batsman to be dismissed for 99 in a T20I innings.
+Alex Hales is the only batter to be dismissed for 99 in a T20I innings.

 Now an integral part of England's T20 team, Hales played in the 2012 ICC World Twenty20.
 England beat Afghanistan to qualify from the group, with Hales being run out on 31.
 However, England were bowled out for 80 in the next game against India.
 In the super 8 stage, Hales again batted well against the West Indies, scoring 68.
 In that match against West Indies he along with Eoin Morgan set the record for the highest 4th wicket partnership in ICC World T20 history (107).
 After beating New Zealand, England lost to Sri Lanka, with Hales being dismissed for just 3, meaning England were knocked out of the tournament.